 - Preparation for the Armed Services Vocational Aptitude Batter (ASVAB)

-- Preparation for the COMPASS test
+- Preparation for the ACCUPLACER test

 - Preparation for the General Educational Development (GED) high school equivalency test